cshum/level-transactions/README.md

 * [**`tx.batch(array, [options], [callback])`**](https://github.com/Level/levelup#batch)

 Key based operations perform exclusive lock on keys applied.
-Under the hood, it maintains an internal queue where operations within transaction executed sequentially.
+Under the hood, it maintains an internal queue such that operations within transaction executed sequentially.

-Keys acquired during lock phase of transaction ensure operations mutually exclusive.
+Keys acquired during lock phase of transaction ensure mutually exclusive access.
 This makes `.get()` followed by a `.put()` a safe update operation.

 All errors except `NotFoundError` will cause a rollback, as non-exist item is not considered an error in transaction.